saymrwulf/openssl/notes.md

-2024-01-13T01:33:00 - Quick fix, referencing a known issue from the official repo (openssl) 2024-02-14T03:35:00 - Minor doc updates: linking to article on quantization (openssl) 2024-02-29T08:03:00 - Late-night bugfix on financial RL environment (openssl)
+2024-01-13T01:33:00 - Quick fix, referencing a known issue from the official repo (openssl) 2024-02-14T03:35:00 - Minor doc updates: linking to article on quantization (openssl) 2024-02-29T08:03:00 - Late-night bugfix on financial RL environment (openssl) 2024-03-03T06:44:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl)